A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Low-Complexity Algorithm Development

-\itshape \textbf{Remark 5:} \upshape Different from the conventional homotopy optimization framework, which introduces an auxiliary variable to transform complex problems into more solvable ones.
-Two auxiliary variables are introduced to establish the equivalence between the newly formulated Problem (\ref{cst}) and the original problem in (\ref{vbdf}).
+\begin{remark} Different from the conventional homotopy optimization framework, which introduces an auxiliary variable to transform complex problems into more solvable ones, two auxiliary variables are introduced to establish the equivalence between the newly formulated Problem (\ref{cst}) and the original problem in (\ref{vbdf}).
 Therefore, more DoFs in algorithm development are provided.
-In the following, we introduce the structure and implementation details of the DFP-type receiver.
+In the following, we introduce the structure and implementation details of the DFP-type receiver. \end{remark}

-As shown in Fig. 4, the communication signal detection process in the DFP-type receiver can be interpreted as a two-loop iterative algorithm which can be divided into three parts.
+As shown in Fig. 6, the communication signal detection process in the DFP-type receiver can be interpreted as a two-loop iterative algorithm that can be divided into three parts.

-In the $l$-th outer iteration, both the penalty parameter $\mu_{l}$ and the tradeoff factor $\rho_{l}$ update, as shown in the first part of Fig. 4.
+In the $l$-th outer iteration, both the penalty parameter $\mu_{l}$ and the tradeoff factor $\rho_{l}$ are updated, as shown in the first part of {Fig. 6}.
 The first part is the major difference between the DFP-type receiver and the FP-type receiver.
-Particularly, the tradeoff factor $\rho$ updates in each outer layer iteration according to the predefined sequence $\rho_l, l=0,\cdots, l_{\textrm{max}}$, and $\rho_l$ at the $l$-th iteration is heuristically chosen as
+Particularly, the tradeoff factor $\rho$ is updated in each outer-layer iteration according to the predefined sequence $\rho_l, l=0,\cdots, l_{\textrm{max}}$, and $\rho_l$ at the $l$-th iteration is heuristically chosen as